FREQUENTLY ASKED QUESTIONS

 HOW LONG WOULD IT TAKE ME?

 Training to first solo flight usually takes about 8 to 10 hours flying time depending upon ability and application.
-Most people reach this stage within six months.
+Most people reach this stage within six months if they complete 2-3 flights each flying Sunday.

 WHO WOULD TEACH ME?